 My husband was listening to me complain, for the umpteenth time, that so many Christian Life (a subject category) books are about 80% fluff and cotton candy.
 I showed him "God's Gift for Mothers" a Thomas Nelson (2008) inspirational paperback.
 It has about 100 meditations on marriage, parenting, friendships, careers, children, etc. arranged by subject, beginning with ABIDE and ending with WITNESS.
 Very little about Jesus except in the most generic, general way, not even in the Preface, where the Good News might have been a foundation for building on other topics.
-I read to him the LOVE passage--it's not untrue, it's just not the TRUTH about love as revealed in Jesus:
+I read to him the LOVE passage--it's not untrue, it's just not the TRUTH about love as revealed in Jesus:- "Poets have tried for centuries to capture the essence of love.
+The Bible tells us quite simply that real love is caring more about others than we care about ourselves and our own needs.
+Be a model of selfless love in your relationships.
+It will be contagious." p.
+75 (John 13:34)

 Here's April 2, 2008 (which begins with the role of an architect in construction)

-"Regardless of our diligence, we cannot earn favor with God.
+- "Regardless of our diligence, we cannot earn favor with God.
 But Jesus earned God’s favor on our behalf.
 Christ accomplished the work of our salvation when He carried our sins on the cross.
 His resurrection was God’s mark of approval that proclaims Christ’s victory over our sin.
 We cannot add to His gift, but daily work, done in faith, can be a grateful response that honors our Master Architect."

 No comments: